 In some ways though, I think it’s unfortunate that money-talk is taboo.
 I think we can really learn a lot from one another about personal finance.

-You’ve hear me say before that I think we do ourselves a disservice when we keep our debt a secret.
+I think we do ourselves a disservice when we keep our debt a secret.
 We won’t get the support we need from family and friends if no one knows the struggle we’re going through.

 Between student loans, car loans, and credit card debt, debt affects a huge group of people.
 Yet we all hide behind our smiles and pretend that finances are hunky dory, which isn’t helping anyone.